particle-iot/docs/src/content/troubleshooting/faqs/orders/how-do-i-sign-up-for-or-log-into-the-wholesale-store.md

 A Wholesale account will help you get preferred or bulk pricing, volume discounts and other exciting offers through our bulk purchasing portal called the Particle Wholesale store.
 Learn more [here](https://wholesale.particle.io/).

-## Wholesale Account Application Overview
+## Wholesale account application overview

 You can find the Wholesale sign up page here to submit an application.
 Please note that at this time we are **not presently accepting new applications for contracted new distributors** with negotiated contractors or term sheets.
 However, Wholesale store corporate accounts and wholesale store distributor applications are still being processed and approved.